soumya192006/firstrepository/README.md

 # firstrepository
-This is my first repository
+This is my first Git repository
+Author - Soumya Soni